-Summary: in this tutorial, you will learn how to create stored functions using CREATE FUNCTION statement.
+Summary: in this tutorial, you will learn how to create stored functions using the

 A stored function is a special kind stored program that returns a single value.
 You use stored functions to encapsulate common formulas or business rules that are reusable among SQL statements or stored programs.